 Alice and John would both be the grantors since they both have interests in the property.

-Now that one spouse has full ownership of the property, the other spouse needs to get taken off the mortgage.
+And the other spouse needs to get taken off the mortgage.

 I’m assuming you aren’t going to pay the house off or sell it.

 You’re only going to transfer property into one person’s name.

 So you only have two options to remove the spouse from the loan.

 Those two options are: